 - The system does not have repositories configured or enabled for the OS packages, or their updates, or their security updates.

-By default Datagrid VCTR pro selects package update targets in a conservative fashion.
+By default Opsani VCTR pro selects package update targets in a conservative fashion.
 The update target package must come from the repository of the currently installed package or a configured repository that the extension considers safe:

 - Ubuntu: safe repositories include the base, updates or security repositories for the distro.
 For example, if the distro alias is Trusty, valid repositories include: trusty, trusty-updates, trusty-security.